zalando-stups/documentation/components/senza.rst

 ..
 Tip:: Follow the vendor's instructions to `Create an API token`_.

 ``SpotinstAccountId``
-    Optional property the contains the target Spotinst cloud account.
-For ex. ``act-123c12d3`` Senza will try to discover the target Spotinst cloud account by looking up the one associated with the AWS account where the CloudFormation stack is being deployed to.
-You can lookup the Spotinst cloud account id using the `Spotinst console`_.
+    Optional property that contains the target Spotinst account Id.
+For ex. ``act-123c12d3`` Senza will try to discover the target Spotinst account by looking up the one associated with the AWS account where the CloudFormation stack is being created.
+    You can lookup the Spotinst account Id using the `Spotinst console`_.

 ..
 WARNING:: Spotinst account discovery is only possible with personal tokens.
 When using programmatic user tokens this property **MUST** be present or the deployment will fail.